tigerbeetle/tigerbeetle/docs/design/client-requests.md

 To achieve high throughput, TigerBeetle amortizes the overhead of consensus and I/O by batching many operation events in each request.
 For the best performance, each request should batch as many events as possible.
-Typically this means funneling events through fewer client instances.
+Typically this means funneling events through fewer client instances (e.g. a single client instance per process).

 The maximum number of events per batch depends on the maximum message size (`config.message_size_max`) and the operation type.